nzakas/understandinges6/manuscript/11-Promises.md

 let p4 = Promise.all([p1, p2, p3]);

 p4.catch(function(value) {
+    console.log(Array.isArray(value))   // false
     console.log(value);                 // 43
 });
 ```

 In this example, `p2` is rejected with a value of 43.
 The rejection handler for `p4` is called immediately without waiting for either `p1` or `p3` to finish executing (they still finish executing, it's just that `p4` doesn't wait).
 The rejection handler is passed 43 to reflect the rejection from `p2`.
+The rejection handler always receives a single value rather than an array, and the value is the rejection value from the promise that was rejected.

 ### Promise.race()